ozcan/lprof/README.md

 # lprof
+Experimental line profiler library for Python 3 that can be used to profile apps with multithreading/multiprocessing implemented in pure Python.

 # Why?
 I have been using Robert Kern's line_profiler library to profile my code for a long time.
 Which is a solid library but the only downside is, Unfortunately it does only work on the main thread.
 In order to profile my code, I had to modify my source code multiple times to turn it to single threaded forth and back multiple times.
 In the end I decided to take a shot and implement my own simple library that can be used with multithreading/multiprocessing code.